A College Athletics Clips Book Review, 5-1-17, 8-24-17

 Courtesy of Kevin Leonard

-In his book review, John Prados concluded: “The Odyssey is destined to be a valuable reference for all those who have serious concerns about the future of education in America, and, as such, it would be a most worthy addition to public and university libraries.”
-Therefore, it seems fitting that the book and CD are also being made part of the Arthur J. Schmitt Foundation Archives at the John T. Richardson Library at DePaul University.
+In his book review, John Prados concluded: "The Odyssey is destined to be a valuable reference for all those who have serious concerns about the future of education in America, and, as such, it would be a most worthy addition to public and university libraries.”
+Donald Kayser, a 1952 graduating classmate of Frank Splitt at the Fournier Institute of Technology that was founded by Arthur J. Schmitt, made the following comment after reviewing the online text of the Odyssey: " Let's hope the book might motivate some leaders in academia to reassess the objectives of education and the distraction by the monetary influence of athletics."
+It seems fitting that the book and CD are being made part of the Arthur J. Schmitt Foundation Archives at the John T. Richardson Library at DePaul University.